towalink/wgfrontend/README.md

 [general]
 # The WireGuard config file to read and write
 wg_configfile = /etc/wireguard/wg_rw.conf

+# The command to be executed when the WireGuard config has changed
+on_change_command = "sudo /etc/init.d/wgfrontend_interface restart"

+# The interface to bind to for the web server
+socket_host = 0.0.0.0

+# The port to bind to for the web server
+socket_port = 8080

 # The system user to be used for the frontend
 user = wgfrontend